ministryofjustice/moj-frontend/README.md

 ## Contact the team

 MOJ Frontend is maintained by the MOJ Design System team.
-If you need support email the [Design System team](mailto:design-system@digital.justice.gov.uk).
+If you need support [contact the Design System team](https://moj-design-system.herokuapp.com/get-in-touch).

 ## Quick start